SwiftUI Animation Techniques

 .animation(.timingCurve(0.2, 0.8, 0.2, 1.0, duration: 1.0), value: someState)

-The parameters represent control points of a cubic Bézier curve: (x1, y1, x2, y2).
+These parameters are control points for a cubic Bézier curve: (x1, y1, x2, y2).

-You can also control animation speed relative to system settings:
+You can also tune animation speed relative to system behavior:

 // Respects user's "Reduce Motion" setting